 4 Phases of Your Cycle

-When we say the words “menstrual cycle” or “feminine cycle”, we’re talking about much, much, much more than just the days of your period.
+When we say the words “menstrual cycle” or “feminine cycle”, we’re talking about a lot more than the days of your period.

-What we’re actually talking about is the entire month that creates the ebb and flow of your hormones, emotions, the expression of your physical body, and life in general!
+What we’re referring to is the entire month that creates the ebb and flow of your hormones, emotions, the expression of your physical body, and the quality of your life!

 What is the Feminine Cycle?

-When we say the words “menstrual cycle” or “feminine cycle”, we’re talking about much, much more than just the days of your period.
-We’re actually talking about the entire month that creates the ebb and flow of your hormones, emotions, the expression of your physical body and life in general!
+When we say the words “menstrual cycle” or “feminine cycle”, we’re talking about a lot more than the days of your period.
+We’re actually talking about the entire month that creates the ebb and flow of your hormones, emotions, the expression of your physical body and the quality of your life!
 (P.S. this applies whether you don’t have a uterus or have an irregular cycle like a no-show or all-month period.
 You have a built-in feminine cycle no matter how dysfunctional your endocrine system is right now!
 In fact, if you fall into any one of these cycle abnormalities or one we haven’t mentioned, you’ll most definitely benefit from the Syncing With Your Cycle approach.)
 The entire feminine cycle is roughly 28 days.
-Each of the 4 phases of this cycle contains about 7 days (give or take, depending on your cycle length).
+Each of the 4 phases of this cycle are roughly about 7 days (give or take, depending on your cycle length).

 - Release: approximately Days 1-7 of your period